ashishmk27/email_spam_classifier/README.md

 2. Load the saved model:
 from joblib import load model = load('spam_classifier.joblib')
-3. Vectorize the new email using the same TF-IDF vectorizer used during training: from sklearn.feature_extraction.text import TfidfVectorizer vectorizer = load('tfidf_vectorizer.joblib') Load the vectorizer as well, you have saved it in a file new_email_vectorized = vectorizer.transform([new_email])
+3. Vectorize the new email using the same TF-IDF vectorizer used during training: python from sklearn.feature_extraction.text import TfidfVectorizer vectorizer = load('tfidf_vectorizer.joblib') Load the vectorizer as well, you have saved it in a file new_email_vectorized = vectorizer.transform([new_email])
  4. Predict the label for the new email: